ajarifi/ajarifi.github.io/_pages/cv.md

 **Personal Blog**
 - [hadronid.github.io](https://hadronid.github.io/) — Personal blog on hadron physics and academic life.

 <h2 style="color:#900C3F"> Society </h2>
+I value being part of and contributing to the scientific community.

 * The Physical Society of Japan
 * The Korean Physical Society